SeleniumHQ/seleniumhq.github.io/docs_source_files/content/support_packages/working_with_select_elements.ja.md

 all_available_options = select_object.options
   {{< / code-panel >}}
   {{< code-panel language="csharp" >}}
-// We don't have a C# code sample yet -  Help us out and raise a PR
+// Return a IList<IWebElement> of options that the <select> element contains IList<IWebElement> allAvailableOptions = selectObject.Options;
   {{< / code-panel >}}
   {{< code-panel language="ruby" >}}
 # Return an Array[Element] of options that the &lt;select&gt; element contains
 all_available_options = select_object.options
   {{< / code-panel >}}
   {{< code-panel language="javascript" >}}
 // We don't have a JavaScript code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
   {{< code-panel language="kotlin" >}}
 // Return a List<WebElement> of options that the <select> element contains